pearsedarcy/TripSplit/README.md

 ### Balances Page

-Once the user has added there first expense, the balance page navigation item appears in the navigation menu.
-When clicked, it displays the Balances page, which shows the automatically calculated Balance of which friends owes money, and which friends are owed money.
+Once the user has added their first expense, the balance page navigation item appears in the navigation menu.
+When clicked, it displays the Balances page, which shows the automatically calculated Balance of which friends owe money, and which friends are owed money.

 - Automatically calculates and displays the balance every time a new expense is added.